PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 supply multiple Concat inputs while its source, axis, output metadata, and quantization are rewritten exactly once.
 Negative channel axis `-3` and positive axis `1` both canonicalize to NHWC axis `3`.
 Shared/public axis tensors use the same provenance-preserving copy-on-write policy.
+Shared/public source adapters remain intact for their existing consumers while Split alone is rewired to NHWC.
 This also fixes the legacy omission of per-axis quantization remapping.
-Source-adapter fan-out, output post adapters, and Add interactions remain available through the legacy fallback.
+Output post adapters and Add interactions remain available through the legacy fallback.
 The bounded Add family requires both operands to come through exclusive rank-four NHWC→NCHW adapters and the Add output to feed only the selected Concat.
 Both operands are rewired in their original order, all leading